ryansheehy0/Neo-C/Readme.md

 - Use `catch` for the default catch instead of `catch ...`

 ## [Heap memory](#neo-c)
+Not Done.

+How can you transfer ownership?
+How do smart pointers transfer ownership?

 In C++, to allocate memory on the heap you use the `new` keyword.
 Once done being used, this heap memory has to then be deallocated with the `delete` keyword.
 This has 3 main problems.

 1. Forgetting to call delete causing memory leaks.